 Child Protection Team

 The role of Childhelp is to evaluate and provide services for child abuse victims and their families, and to assist in the prosecution of their abusers.
-The Chld Protection Team provides forensic interviews and medical examinations.
-Other services offered at Childhelp include interviewing child victims and witnesses, interviewing non-offending family members, crisis intervention, referrals to community services, case review team meetings and preparing children and their families for court.
-Specially trained professionals from most disciplines are available to respond on-site, 24 hours a day, seven days a week.
+The Child Protection Team provides forensic interviews and medical examinations.
+Other services offered at Childhelp include interviewing child victims and witnesses, interviewing non-offending family members, crisis intervention, referrals to community services, case review team meetings, and preparing children and their families for court.
+Specially trained professionals from most disciplines are available to respond on-site, 24 hours a day, 7 days a week.

 Working in collaboration with contributing partners and agencies, Childhelp:

 - Reduces the number of interviews a child victim must endure and the time victims and their families spend with the investigation by creating a one-stop investigative resource

 - Reduces police and child protective services investigative time (i.e., conducting medical examinations at the center), enabling more efficient case processing and quicker prosecutions